lea-beaulieu/lea-beaulieu/README.md

 ### Hi there, I'm Lea 👋

-📌 Financial controller with great interest in programming, currently working in the Luxury Fashion industry
+📌 Financial controller with great interest in programming, currently working in the fashion industry

 👩🏻‍💻 Stack : JavaScript (ES6), React, Express, NodeJS, HTML5, CSS